Zen to Go Logo

 Of course, safety is a pillar, but the modern vision of occupational health is much broader.
 It asks how working conditions affect a person's quality of life in the long term.

-To understand it better, we can divide its focus into several key pillars.
+To understand it better, we can break its approach down into several key pillars.

-This table breaks down the components of an effective occupational health program, showing its comprehensive scope.
+This table breaks down the components of an effective occupational health program, showcasing its comprehensive scope.

 Pillars of occupational health